Prioritization Made Easy with this Time Management Tip

 A: Sounds like you need to find a way to balance being spontaneous with getting the job done.
 And, I’ll take a guess that you are doing too many administrative tasks that could be handled by a virtual assistant.
 Check out elance.com and assistu.com and find an assistant who could take these boring tasks off your hands for a reasonable hourly rate.
 Free yourself up to work on the more interesting and challenging projects.

 Q: How do you sustain this notion of working smarter?

 A: I’d recommend sticking a post-it note on your computer or better yet, making your screen saver be this message: Am I doing the thing that really matters?
 Ask yourself these three questions every day and you’ll automatically be focusing on the stuff that matters most.

-Tip: Focus on 1 big goal at a time (a big goal might take six months to a year to finish)
+Tip: Focus on one big goal at a time (a big goal might take six months to a year to finish)

-Never have more than three projects on the boil at anyone time and make sure at least one of those projects supports your big goal.
-Projects take less time to complete than a big goal and e personal or business, such as build the deck, write sales report, etc.
+Never have more than three projects on the boil at any one point in time and make sure at least one of those projects supports your big goal.
+Projects take less time to complete than a big goal and can be personal or business related, such as, build the deck, write sales report, etc.